Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Main Results

-\begin{remark} In Assumption~\ref{ass:distribution}, we assume that the elements of the measurement matrix $\bm{A}$ are Gaussian variables.
-This is because we require the Gaussian assumption in the CGMT-based analysis~\cite{thrampoulidis2018}.
-However, the universality of random matrices~\cite{bayati2015,panahi2017,oymak2018} suggests that the analytical result is valid when the measurement matrix is drawn from some other distributions. \end{remark}
+\begin{myremark} We assume that each element of the measurement matrix $\bm{A}$ follows a Gaussian distribution in Assumption~\ref{ass:distribution}.
+This is because we require the Gaussian assumption in the analysis with CGMT~\cite{thrampoulidis2018}.
+Nonetheless, the universality of random matrices discussed in~\cite{bayati2015,panahi2017,oymak2018} implies that the analytical result still holds for some other distributions.
+In~\cite[Section VIII-F]{thrampoulidis2018}, for example, it is expected that the analysis via CGMT holds for i.i.d.\ sub-Gaussian matrix.
+Computer simulations in~\cite{thrampoulidis2018,hayakawa2022} show that the empirical performance is well predicted even when the measurement matrix is composed of i.i.d.\ Bernoulli distribution with $p = 0.5$. \end{myremark}

-Under Assumption~\ref{ass:distribution}, we can obtain the following result on the asymptotic behavior of the proximity operator $\prox_{\gamma L} (\cdot)$. \begin{proposition} We assume that $\bm{x}$, $\bm{A}$, and $\bm{v}$ satisfy Assumption~\ref{ass:distribution}.
-We consider the output of the proximity operator given by
+Under Assumption~\ref{ass:distribution}, we can obtain the following result on the asymptotic behavior of the proximity operator $\prox_{\gamma L} (\cdot)$. \begin{myproposition} It is assumed that $\bm{x}$, $\bm{A}$, and $\bm{v}$ satisfy the conditions in Assumption~\ref{ass:distribution}.
+We then consider the output of the proximity operator given by

-where $\bm{z}$ has i.i.d.\ elements with a distribution $p_{Z}(z)$.
-We here assume that the optimization problem
+where $\bm{z}$ has i.i.d.\ elements with a distribution $p_{Z}(z)$ and is assumed to be independent of $\bm{A}$.
+Here, we assume that the optimization problem